The Ultimate Guide to Orthodontics and How to Confidently Select an Orthodontist

 At what age should your child see the orthodontist?

-This is one of the questions that parents ask me most frequently after they bring their children for an orthodontic examination.
+As a parent you may ask yourself when is the correct time and age at which you should seek an orthodontist for your child.
 Did I bring my child too early?
 Did I bring my child too late?
-Few parents are very proactive and bring their children before or at the age of five or six; at that age, we only have baby teeth, and the definitive position of the permanent teeth is a guess at best.
+These are some of the most frequent questions I receive as an orthodontist.
+Few parents are proactive and take initiative to bring their children in before or at the age of five or six; at that age, we only have baby teeth, and the definitive position of the permanent teeth is a guess at best.
 Few parents have a sufficiently knowledgeable dentist to recommend the first orthodontic evaluation at the time when the child is starting second grade.
 I’d recommend parents have their child’s first orthodontic exam at age of seven because at that time the front permanent top and bottom teeth are developing, and they lay the framework for the top and bottom jaws.
 An orthodontist can rule out potential problems at that age.
 The American Association of Orthodontists also recommends the first orthodontic exam be arranged at age seven.
 About nine out of ten children will not need any treatment, and they will be placed on a follow-up watch or evaluation appointment to monitor growth and teeth development.

 Is my child not too young for braces at the age of 7?